kevinmartinda/react-native-simple-notes-app/README.md

     <img src="https://user-images.githubusercontent.com/43369306/60769196-fe475f00-a0f6-11e9-9892-35fe45361c61.jpg" width=200 align="center"/>
     <img src="https://user-images.githubusercontent.com/43369306/60769190-e7a10800-a0f6-11e9-9033-c8ac4b5b71c6.jpg" width=200 align="center"/>
 </p>

-**How to run**
+## How to run
-You can download the .apk file in this repository and simply install it, but you must set your IP address into 192.168.43.10 or, you can either clone this repository or download the reposity and rebuild it with a litlle setting.
+You can [download the .apk file](https://github.com/kevinmartinda/react-native-simple-notes-app/raw/master/NoteApp.apk) in this repository and simply install it, but you must set your local machine's IP address into 192.168.43.10 or, you can either clone this repository or download the reposity and rebuild it with a litlle setting.

 make sure you have react-native cli installed globaly in your machine, to install it just simply run the following command: